“Try Honey Before Vinegar” – Lessons on Leadership from Abraham Lincoln

 windows-AOver time, I began to wonder what she was looking at.
 After looking out the window myself, all I could see was a large grassy field surrounded by numerous oak, maple and birch trees.
 On any given day, there might some grackles or robins out in the field but very little else to view.
 It was a pleasant enough scene but nothing that I thought could keep anyone’s attention for more than a few minutes never mind several hours of staring out the window

 On the other side of the large sitting room, there was another picture window.
 I noticed that it had a pretty view of a large lake and periodically several sail boats with brightly covered jibs and mains blowing in the wind would be traversing the lake.
 I thought that perhaps Irene might like this view better.
-I walked over to where her sit was sitting in her wheel chair and told her I was going to show her recalcitrant patienta very pretty view that she could look out at.
+I walked over to where her sit was sitting in her wheel chair and told her that I was going to show her recalcitrant patienta very pretty view that she could look out at.
 I thought she would enjoy the variety and the change of scenery.
-As I started to push Irene’s wheel chair away from her chosen window, she became very agitated and started pointing and in a raised voice saying “window, window.”
+As I started to push Irene’s wheel chair away from her chosen window, she became very agitated and started pointing wildly and in a raised voice saying “window, window.”
 I moved her back to the old window and left her for the day.

 Weeks went by and there was never any change in Irene.
-Then one day, I went over to see how Irene was doing and I brought her a cookie just in case she changed her mind.
+Then one day, I went over to see how Irene was doing and I brought her a cookie just in case she had changed her mind.
 I never gave up on somehow connecting with Irene and I thought surely the cookie would be my entre.
 Much to my surprise, she took the cookie from my hand and replied, “Thank you, they’re coming, they’re coming.”
-I looked out the window but did not see anyone.
+I looked out the window but I did not see anyone.
 I asked, “Irene dear, who is coming?”
 Irene answered, “Why mom and dad and my sisters.”
 Poor thing I thought, she is delusional.

 empty chairNext morning, I came to work and started my rounds.
 I did not see Irene and I wondered where she was.
 I checked her room but the bed was made up and there was no sign of Irene.
 I went into see my supervisor and ask about her.
 “I am sorry” Michele said “She passed away last night and was taken to the funeral home.
 There will be no services for her as she had no surviving relatives.”
 I went home and cried for her passing.
 I had never understood her or made a connection with her that I thought was the least bit meaningful.

 little girl looking out the windowIt is sixty-five years later and I finally understand Irene.
 I am sitting here looking out a window from the nursing home where I am now a resident.
 Each day I look out the same window and I see a different event from my life.
 I have been amazed at the events that I have witnessed.
 I have seen my mother giving birth to me.
-I saw the birth of each of my sisters and brothers.
+I have seen the birth of each of my sisters and brothers.
 I witnessed my first communion and my first day in school.
 I watched my wedding and the birth of each of my children.
 I was at my husband’s funeral again.
 During the past few months, I have seen all the major events of my life one after the other in perfect chronological order.
 I am almost at the end of my journey.
 There is only one final event.
 The last event will be when they come for me.
 They are getting close.
 My mom and dad are coming for me.
 They are coming to take me home.
 I must keep looking out the window or I will miss them.

 Time for Questions: